saadarif/DTCTeaching/IntroductionLinearModels/index.md

 >- Multiple regression can be used either to model some phenomena, to understand the relationships between variables, or for predicting unknown outcomes or both (but there will be some trade-off generalizibility of a model vs accuracy of prediction)

 >- In biology, continuous variables will rarely be linearly related in parameters (the power law is quite pervasive in biological systems).
 However linear models are simple and easy to interpret.
-You can often transform variables (like we did) to get to linear models.
+You can often transform variables (like we did) to get to linear relationships.
 There are also methods such as **non-linear regression** and **Generalized additive models** that can work even when transformations won't.

 ---